-The case of ex-police informer Ramchandra Chatri, who used his decade-long stint with the police to extort money from actor Salman Khan's lawyer, brings to light the murky relationship between informers and cops.
-What happens when an informer uses the police for personal gain?
-What does the police do to obtain reliable tip-offs?
-Bhupen Patel unearths some bitter truths
+The case of ex-police informer Ramchandra Chatri, who extorted money from Salman Khan's lawyer, reveals the murky relationship between informers and cops.
+We unearth some harsh truths

 One summer afternoon, while former police inspector Shamsher Khan Pathan was in his office attending to regular complaints, his senior asked him to get ready for an operation that could well be the turning point of his career.